domjanzsoo/awesome-logger-client/README.md

+Update the .env file with the correct url to the api.

 This is a standard react app.
 In order to run it, just install all the dependecies by running

 `npm install`